On-Device LLMs for Home Assistant: Dual Role in Intent Detection and Response Generation: Discussion

 \section{Discussion}

 Despite near-perfect performance on the synthetic test set,~\cref{tab:ood_eval} and~\ref{tab:human_eval} reveal a drop to 80--86\% accuracy in real or out-of-domain queries.
 This discrepancy likely stems from the difficulty of handling spontaneous human phrasing, missing location or device details, and genuinely novel device types.
-Still, the results match or surpass the traditional SVC baseline.
+Still, the results surpass the SVC and DistilBERT baseline.

 Interestingly, while the 4-bit model can generate fluent natural language responses (often scoring the highest BERTScore in the 0.5B case), its classification accuracy suffers.
 This underscores that quantizing a model to extreme levels can degrade structured predictions more than open-ended text generation.